 Retained heat cooking uses heat retained in your oven dome and floor to bake and roast at lower, more traditional temperatures.
-To bake bread, or roast meats and vegetables, bring your wood fired oven to full heat (750F; it should take about an hour or so), then let your fire die out and rake out your coals.
+When cooking in a wood-fired oven, bring your oven to full heat (750°F — it should take about an hour or less,) then let your fire die out and rake out your coals.
 Close your brick oven door to hold in the heat, and to let your pizza oven settle and regulate.

 If you want to bake or roast for longer periods of time, you should fire your brick oven longer.
 Remember, your pizza oven is a “reservoir” of heat, where the thermal mass of your wood fired oven absorbs the heat of the fire and allows retained heat cooking.
 The more heat you put in, the more you can take out.
 Baking and roasting (and heat loss through the open door) take heat of out your brick oven, so if you want to roast a large meal or bake lots of bread, you have to first “put” enough heat in your pizza oven with a longer firing.

 Conversely, if you only want to roast a chicken, or bake a couple of loaves of bread or focaccia, you can cut back on your firing time.
 Just bring your brick oven up to heat (30-45 minutes), and quickly let the temperature settle.
 You will burn less wood, and your wood fired oven will be ready sooner — though it will give up its heat more quickly and not cook as long (there’s nothing worse than pink chicken).